wesleyyw8/river-tech-test/README.md

 Create a mini casino website which contains;

 * Do not use Angular's `async` pipe
+  Done.
+Additionally, I have ensured that you are now unsubscribed from all of them.
 * Home page
   	* Containing a list of all `trending` games
+    I created a selector for that.
 * Side menu
   	* Links to `home` and `games`
+    I would also like to assure you that API calls are being cached, meaning that if a user has already loaded the games on the home page, there is no need to call the API again.
+Similarly, the same applies to the games detail page.

 * Games page
   - [x] * List of all games
   - [x]	* Search
     - [x]	* When the user types inside the search field the games list should update in real time with the results
+    I used a rxjs selector for that
     - [x]	* There should be a 500ms delay between the user typing and updating of results
+    I used the rxjs/operators delay for this one
     - [x]	* The URL should contain the `search term` as a query param
+    I handled that on the subscribeToQueryParams on the games components
-    - [x]* Drop down filter by provider
+    - [x] * Drop down filter by provider
+    I have implemented a selector function named 'selectDistinctProviders' to ensure that the same providers are not displayed repeatedly on the dropdown list
-      - [x]	* Dropdown should be a multi-select, user must be able to select multiple providers
+      - [x]	* Dropdown should be a multi-select, user must be able to select multiple providers To achieve this, I have utilized the <details></details> HTML tag and included additional CSS to ensure that the div is hidden when the mouse is not hovering over it
       - [x]	* User should have an option to clear all selected providers
+      I have a simple button for that
       - [x]	* Clicking an already selected provider deselects it
+      The native <select multiple> was very buggy for this one so I used a div with checkboxes to achieve it
       - [x]	* When selecting/deselecting a provider from the list it should be reflected inside the url
+      I could handle it in the selector side but I'd decided to do it in the component side. there is a function on the games.component that handles it called filterGames
-      - [x]	* Provider list should be updated depending on the searched results only
+      - [ ]	* Provider list should be updated depending on the searched results only
     - [x] * Search and providers filtering should work in conjunction e.g. `http://localhost:4200/games?searchTerm=book&provider=Kalamba%20Games`
+      I have a updateSearchTerm function on the games component to update the querystring parameter whenever the user selects a provider from the dropdownlist or type something on the search text
       - [x]  * Refreshing should keep the user's filter / search
+      Yes, the querystring parameters will handle that!
       - [x]  * Clearing the search should not clear the game provider filter and vice versa
 * Game page
+  One has nothing to do with the other !
-  - [x]	* Contains the thumb and a `Play for Fun` button which redirects to the game by using the `startUrl`
+  - [x]	* Contains the thumb and a `Play for Fun` button which redirects to the game by using the `startUrl` To improve the overall aesthetics of the pages, I have incorporated a thumb in all of them.
+Additionally, I have utilized the <ng-content> feature to add the 'play for fun' button only when the component is used on the details page.
+This means that all three pages now use the same card component
   - [x]	* Use the `Game.slug` for the `URL` param
+  I could also used the ID. but since the list says to use the slug I did it using the slug.
 * Last Played Games
   - [x]	* At the bottom for all pages, have a section called `Last Played`
+  Done with the lastPlayedComponent
   - [x]	* Game is considered as `Last Played` when the user has navigated to the Game Page
   - [x]	* Only Show the 5 most recent games
+  Done with a selector for that
   - [x]	* Should not contain duplicate games
+  It is handled in the reducer side
   - [x]	* Should be ordered by last played first
+  The last played will be on the left
   - [x]	* Should be persisted even after the user refreshes the browser
+    I have implemented the use of local storage for this feature.
+Although session storage could have been used, I chose to use local storage to ensure that the latest search results are saved even if the user closes their browser
 * Linting
 - [x]  * Fix build issue
 - [x]  * Project should pass all lint rules